clairedn/cuda_multimulti_DDM/README.md

 Host:   0.012345 GB
 ```

-These statistics help you monitor resource usage and optimize performance for your specific hardware configuration.
+These statistics help monitor resource usage and optimize performance for specific hardware configuration.

 ### Memory Management

-The CUDA multi-multi DDM pipeline is designed to efficiently handle memory during large-scale video processing:
+The CUDA multi-multi DDM pipeline is designed to handle memory during large-scale video processing:

-1. **Triple-Buffer System**: The code implements a triple-buffer system to overlap computation and data transfer, maximizing GPU utilization
+1. **Triple-Buffer System**: It implements a triple-buffer system to overlap computation and data transfer, maximizing GPU utilization
 2. **Chunk-Based Processing**: Videos are processed in smaller chunks (default: 30 frames) to limit memory usage
 3. **Scale-Based Memory Allocation**: Memory is allocated according to the maximum scale and then reused for smaller scales
 4. **Stream Management**: Optional dual-stream processing for systems with sufficient GPU memory

-To optimize memory usage for your specific hardware:
+To optimize memory usage for specific hardware:

 - **For Systems with Limited GPU Memory**:
   - Reduce the chunk size with `-C` parameter (e.g., `-C 15` for smaller chunks)